In this tutorial, you will find a number of formula examples that demonstrate the most efficient uses of INDEX in Excel.

 Since the result of an INDEX formula is a reference, we can use it within other functions to make a dynamic range.
 Sounds confusing?
 The following formula will make everything clear.

-that returns an average of the values in cells A1:A10.
+Suppose you have a formula =AVERAGE(A1:A10) that returns an average of the values in cells A1:A10.
 Instead of writing the range directly in the formula, you can replace either A1 or A10, or both, with INDEX functions, like this:

 =AVERAGE(A1 : INDEX(A1:A20,10))

-Both of the above formulas will deliver the same result because the INDEX function also returns a reference to cell A10 (row_num is set to 10, col_num omitted).
+Both of the above formulas will deliver the same result because the INDEX function also returns a reference to cell A10 (row_num is set to 10, column_num omitted).
 The difference is that the range is the AVERAGE / INDEX formula is dynamic, and once you change the row_num argument in INDEX, the range processed by the AVERAGE function will change and the formula will return a different result.

 Apparently, the INDEX formula's route appears overly complicated, but it does have practical applications, as demonstrated in the following examples.